MaciejMi/SchoolsGuide/README.md

 git clone https://github.com/MaciejMi/SchoolsGuide.git
 ```

 Then install xampp, start apache and mysql.
-After that go to localhost/phpmyadmin create open named school_guide and import into this file school_guide.sq.
+After that go to localhost/phpmyadmin create open named school_guide and import into this file school_guide.sql.